DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ### C

 #####Cascading Style Sheets (CSS)
-Cascading Style Sheets are a feature that enables a range of styles for headings, body text, bullet points, links etc., to be specified for hypertext documents (HTML and XML, so also EPUB).
-This makes it possible to set up CSS file containing a library of styles that are used throughout a website or publication, thereby facilitating consistency.
+Cascading Style Sheets are a feature that enables a range of styles for headings, body text, bullet points, links etc., to be specified for hypertext documents (HTML and XML, and by extension also EPUB).
+This makes it possible to set up a CSS file containing a library of styles that are used throughout a website or publication, thereby making it easier to ensure consistency.
 If a style needs to be changed throughout a website it only needs to be changed once in the CSS file and then it will be applied automatically.

 #####Compatiblity
-Pieces of hardware and/or software which are capable of being used together are described as *compatible*.
+Pieces of hardware and/or software which can be used together are described as compatible.

 #####Compressed files
-Compression is a technique to make a file or a data stream smaller for faster transmission or to take up less storage space.
-An example is EPUB, a compressed collection of HTML files.
-Several programs will compress and decompress files, such as PKZIP, WinZip, Stuffit, GNU gzip, and many more.
+Compression is a technique for making a file or a data stream smaller for faster transmission, or to take up less storage space.
+An example is EPUB, which is a compressed collection of HTML files.
+Various software programs will compress and decompress files, such as PKZIP, WinZip, Stuffit, GNU gzip, and many more.
 Files with the following extensions are almost always compressed files: arc, arj, epub, gz, lha, lhz, taz, tgz, Z, zip, and zoo.

 #####Computer program
 A set of instructions that the computer carries out in sequence to perform a given task.
-Programs are written in English-like programming languages (e.g. C, Pascal, Java, C++) , and are then converted into binary machine instructions via a compiler or an interpreter.
+Programs are usually written in English-like programming languages (e.g. C, Pascal, Java, C++), and are then converted into binary machine instructions by special software known as a compiler or an interpreter.
+Almost all modern software consists of collections of programs working together to perform assorted tasks.

 #####Content management system (CMS)
 A software package that makes it possible for non-technical users to publish and manage content (text, images, etc.) on a website.